 - Blue Ridge Mountain (Harrisburg)

 - East Mountain (Wilkes-Barre)

 Philadelphia Nursing Home Abuse Lawyer for Neglected Residents

-While Golden Living may seem like an extreme case, it is merely one example of many nursing home companies in Pennsylvania and New Jersey that operate facilities where vulnerable senior citizens are abused, neglected, or subjected to hazardous, unsanitary living conditions.
+While Golden Living may seem like an extreme case, it is merely one example of many nursing home companies in Pennsylvania and New Jersey that operate facilities where vulnerable senior citizens are abused, neglected, or subjected to hazardous, unsanitary living conditions, as a nursing home lawyer in Philadelphia, PA knows.
 If you believe a relative or friend is being abused or neglected at his or her nursing home in Pennsylvania or New Jersey, you should contact a Philadelphia nursing home abuse lawyer immediately for help.
-For a free legal consultation, contact the Wieand Law Firm at (800) 481-5206 as soon as possible.
+For a free legal consultation with a nursing home abuse lawyer in Philadelphia, PA, contact the Wieand Law Firm with PA nursing home lawyers at (888) 789-3161 as soon as possible.

 *Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice.
 The Wieand Law Firm, LLC is based in Philadelphia, PA, and proud to serve clients throughout Pennsylvania and New Jersey.